XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-08-09-vertiv-giest-pdu.md

 [^1]: With- the correct adapter to connect a NEMA L5-30R into a standard NEMA 5-15R, or 5-20R.
 [^2]: The linked posting advertising as including original packaging, and manuals.
 My unit which was purchased from the same listing, did come in the original packages, unopened, with all original documentation, and accessories.

+### My personal plans

+My goal was to clean-up the back area of my rack.
+Since, the [S31s](./../../Home-Automation/2023/sonoff-s31-low-cost-energy-plug.md){target=_blank} are bulky, and the [HS300](./../../Home-Automation/2022/kasa-powerstrip.md){target=_blank}  is literally a power strip mounted in my rack..
+Its not the most appealing.

+As, I want to chart, and collect this data at a frequent interval, I will be exporting this data to emonCMS, where I will keep long-term history.

+As well, I am strongly considering creating a simple Home-Assistant plugin, which allows the entities to exist in home-assistant, with the ability to view stats, and manage the plugs (on/off/reset/etc.)